AztecProtocol/aztec-packages/docs/docs/aztec/concepts_overview.md

 2. Private functions are executed in the PXE, which is client-side
 3. They are rolled up and sent to the Public VM (running on an Aztec node)
 4. Public functions are executed in the Public VM
-5. The Public VM rolls up the private & public transaction rollups
+5. The Public VM rolls up the transactions that include private and public state updates into blocks
-6. These rollups are submitted to Ethereum
+6. The block data and proof of a correct state transition are submitted to Ethereum for verification

 ## Private and public execution

-Private functions and public functions are executed in different environments.
+Private functions are executed client side, on user devices to maintain maximum privacy.
+Public functions are executed by a remote network of nodes, similar to other blockchains.
+These distinct execution environments create a directional execution flow for a single transaction--a transaction begins in the private context on the user's device then moves to the public network.
+This means that private functions executed by a transaction can enqueue public functions to be executed later in the transaction life cycle, but public functions cannot call private functions.

 ### Private Execution Environment (PXE)